 What Is Door-to-Door Canvassing?

-Door-to-door canvassing is walking through neighborhoods, knocking on doors, and having real conversations with voters.
-Especially for Independent candidates, in-person canvassing is one of the best ways to let voters know who you are and what you stand for.
+Door-to-door canvassing is a type of canvassing that involves walking through neighborhoods, knocking on doors, and talking with voters.
+In-person canvassing is one of the best ways to let voters know who you are and what you stand for.

 The primary benefits of going door-to-door include: